MattOhare1999/dissertation/documentation/timelog.md

 ## 13 Nov 2019

-*3 hours* - Tidied code, creating functions to make it more readable *1 hour* - Wrote up week 7 status report and updated minutes and plan
+*3 hours* - Tidied code, creating functions to make it more readable
+*1 hour* - Wrote up week 7 status report and updated minutes and plan

 ## 14 Nov 2019

 *0.5 hour* - Planned for meeting with supervisor
 *0.5 hour* - Meeting with supervisor

 ## 15 Nov 2019

 *0.5 hour* - Wrote up meeting minutes
 *1 hour* - Looked at calculating hamming distance between each row - some progress

 ## 16 Nov 2019

 *3 hours* - Continued at looking at calculating hamming distance between each row - done

+## 20 Nov 2019

+*3 hours* - Analysis and evaluation of new data
+*1 hour* - Wrote up week 8 status report and updated plan and timelog